- What is a Scream Park?

 How long does it take to go through the attractions?

 In general, the Niles Haunted House takes 20-30 minutes.
-The shows Nuclear Nightmare and The Gruesome Gallery are about 15 minutes each.
+The shows Haunted Duplex (Blackbeard’s Revenge & Ghostly Hollow) takes about 20-30 minutes.
 The Field of Screams can take 30-45 minutes (depending how long it takes you to figure out the mazes!) and the Hayride is about 20 minutes.

 These times are for the attractions themselves and do not take into account lines or how busy the Park may be.